axieinfinity/ronin-documentation/docs/CONTRIBUTING.md

 ### Work with a pull request

-After you're done with the changes, create a PR:
+After you're done with the changes, create a pull request (PR):

 * Write the title for the PR following the [naming convention](#naming-conventions).
 * Fill out the PR template so that Ronin maintainers can review your PR.